Is Flaxseed Gluten-Free?

 Although current research shows that flax has several health advantages, it does include a significant amount of soluble fiber.

-It’s tempting to be swayed by the scent, soft texture, and whole-grain flavor of “high flax” baked goods, but it’s recommended to start modestly and gradually increase your consumption.
+The scent, soft texture, and whole-grain flavor of “high flax” baked goods might tempt you, but you should start modestly and gradually increase your consumption.
 Overindulgence can have a laxative impact, while not drinking enough fluids can have the opposite effect.

 Some medical specialists believe that pregnant women and women on estrogen should avoid flax since it contains a natural plant form of estrogen.
 Always visit your doctor and a nutritionist for advice tailored to your specific situation if in doubt.